venkatvvg/dp-203/Instructions/Labs/26-Azure-Databricks-SQL.md

 1. Close the Azure Databricks workspace browser tab and return to the Azure portal.
 2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the resource group containing your Azure Databricks workspace (not the managed resource group).
+3. Select the resource group containing your Azure Databricks workspace **dp203-26-XXXXXX*(not the managed resource group).
 4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
 5. Enter the resource group name to confirm you want to delete it, and select **Delete**.